A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 Then, we have to show that

 In this situation we will show below that either

-Indeed, if this statement is true we have reduced the second case to the first case.
+Indeed, if this statement is true we have reduced the second case to the first case and the argument is complete.
 Let us now deduce the statement~\eqref{e_Kirszbraun_Homo_aux_1}.
 By the definition of the map~$h$ it must hold that

 else one could easily construct a contradiction.
 The case

 cannot happen.
 Else one would get a contradiction to the fact that~$\bar h$ conserves the parity.
 Hence it follows that

 Hence we have that either